Signal-to-Noise

 The importance for businesses

-The question of a signal comes through is not as much defined by bandwith, or power.
+The question if a signal comes through is not as much defined by bandwith, or power.
 It really depends on clarity.

 This is why refining a company’s positioning, creating a clearer signal and reducing noise, can unlock performance without adding resources.
 It means both higher efficiency and higher impact.